AMSTERDAM MUSEUMS — Enjoy the Best Art in the Netherlands

 Dedicated to Dutch arts and history, the Rijksmuseum was founded in The Hague in 1798 and moved to Amsterdam 10 years later.
 The current main building opened in 1885, and the museum welcomes visitors every day from 9:00 until 5:00 in the afternoon (17:00).
 The Rijksmuseum is free for everyone under 19 years of age.

-The wedding portraits of Marten and Oopjen (below) by Rembrandt, painted in 1634 and purchased by the Baron Gustave de Rothschild in 1877, will soon be on view at the Louvre for five years, before returning to the Rijksmuseum.
+The wedding portraits of Marten and Oopjen (below) by Rembrandt, painted in 1634 and purchased by the Baron Gustave de Rothschild in 1877, is now on view at the Louvre Museum in Paris — where it will remain on display for five years before returning to the Rijksmuseum.
 The two museums paid a total of $174 million for the pair of paintings, which will always remain together.

 Art Lovers TIP: A simple 5-minute walk along the Museumplein — from the Rijksmuseum to the Van Gogh Museum and the Stedelijk Museum — will take you into one of the greatest museum quarters in the world!
 All three museums may be reached via Tram # 2 and Tram # 12 from Amsterdam Centraal Station, and by Tram # 5 from the direction of the Leidseplein.
 Metro 52 stops at “Vijzelgracht” and Tram # 3 stops at “Museumplein.”